If client delays paying the invoices, it can lead to cash-flow problems that can have repercussion effect on your complete freelancing business.

 4. Payment Methods

 Some clients won’t be confident paying with your choice of payment method.
-Make sure you accept payment methods that your clients are comfortable paying with.
+Make sure you accept payment methods that your clients are comfortable with.

 As an example, Upwork started 0% fees for clients that I refer to them but some of my regular clients find Upwork so overwhelming that they prefer PayPal.
 There is very little I can do about it and has to accept PayPal despite such higher PayPal fees.